 - In containers where the nutrients in compost are used up quickly.

-- Top dressings of fertiliser can be added once the plants have established.
+- Top dressings of fertilizer can be added once the plants have established.

 - As an instant plant ‘pick-me-up’ sprayed on as foliar feeds.